Repurposing GANs for One-shot Semantic Part Segmentation: Related Work

 Motivated by the impressive results from GANs, numerous studies attempt to understand and interpret the internal representations of GANs.
 GANs dissection~\cite{bau2018gan} applies an external segmentation model to find the relationship between feature maps and output objects, which also allows adding and removing objects in the output image.
 Suzuki et al.~\cite{suzuki2018spatially} show that interchanging activations between images can result in interchanging of objects in the output image.
 Edo et al.~\cite{collins2020editing} use clustering to find distinctive groups of feature maps and allow spatially localized part editing.
-Tsutsui et al. \cite{tsutsui2019meta} improve one-shot image recognition by combining images synthesized by GANs with the original training images. \cite{donahue2019large} uses representations learned from BigGAN and achieves state-of-the-art performance on unsupervised representation learning on ImageNet.
+Tsutsui et al. \cite{tsutsui2019meta} improve one-shot image recognition by combining images synthesized by GANs with the original training images. \cite{donahue2019large} uses representations learned from BigGAN and achieves state-of-the-art performance on unsupervised representation learning on ImageNet~\cite{russakovsky2015imagenet}.

 Some other studies analyze GANs through manipulation of the latent code and attempt to make GANs' internal representations more interpretable.
 Chen et al.\cite{chen2016infogan} use mutual information to force the network to store human-interpretable attributes in their latent code.
 Shu et al.\cite{shu2017neural} solve a similar problem via an additional encoder network, which allows users to have control over the generated results.
 AttGAN \cite{he2019attgan} exploits an external classifier network to enable attribute editing.
+Voynov $\&$ Babenko \cite{voynov2020unsupervised} propose an unsupervised method to discover interpretable directions in the latent space.
 In this paper, we leverage the insight that GANs internal representations are tightly coupled to the generated output and that they can hold useful semantic information.

-\textbf{Semantic Part Segmentation} Unlike semantic segmentation, this problem aims to segment parts within an object as opposed to objects within a scene.
+\textbf{Semantic Part Segmentation} Semantic part segmentation aims to segment parts within an object as opposed to objects within a scene as in semantic segmentation.
 This problem can be more challenging because two parts sometimes do not have a visible boundary between them, such as nose and face.
-Considerable progress has been made in semantic part segmentation \cite{wang2015semantic, wang2015joint, tsogkas2015deep, naha2020pose}, but these techniques demand a vast amount of pixel-wise annotations.
+Considerable progress has been made in semantic part segmentation \cite{wang2015semantic, wang2015joint, tsogkas2015deep, naha2020pose}, but these techniques demand a vast number of pixel-wise annotations.